dougeby/IntuneDocs/intune/app-sdk.md

 For example, many users configure both corporate and personal email accounts in the Office mobile apps for iOS and Android.
 When a user accesses data with their corporate account, the IT administrator must be confident that app protection policy will be applied.
 However, when a user is accessing a personal email account, that data should be outside of the IT administrator's control.
 The Intune App SDK achieves this by targeting the app protection policy to **only** the corporate identity in the app.

 The multi-identity feature helps solve the data protection problem that organizations face with store apps that support both personal and work accounts.

-### On-demand application VPN connections with Citrix mVPN
-You can manage devices and apps with a combination of Citrix XenMobile MDX and Microsoft Intune.
-This combination means that you can manage apps with Intune app protection policy while using Citrix’s mVPN technology.
-The integration with Citrix is available for with the Intune App SDK for iOS and Android, and with the Intune App Wrapping Tool (with the -citrix flag).

-To learn more about Citrix MDX, see [About the MDX Toolkit](http://docs.citrix.com/en-us/mdx-toolkit/10/about-mdx-toolkit.html).

 ### App protection without device enrollment